hedshogg/docker-react/README.md

 This will start up nginx and forward traffic from port 8080 to the container's port 80.

+## Continuous integration with Travis-CI

+Travis integrates with GitHub (Bitbucket can be integrated via 3rd parties such as Cloudpipes - https://www.cloudpipes.com/integrations/bitbucket/travis).

+Note also that it is possible to build docker images in Jenkins, see https://www.katacoda.com/courses/jenkins/build-docker-images for a 20 minute description.

+The course covers building and testing the containers from GitHub using Travis-CI, so that's what will be here.

 ## Available Scripts

 In the project directory, you can run: